VirusTotal/yara/docs/writingmodules.rst

     set_integer(<value>, module, "foo[%s]", "key");
     set_string(<value>, module, "bar[%s].baz", "another_key");

-If you don't explicitely assign a value to a declared variable, array or dictionary item it will remain in undefined state.
+If you don't explicitly assign a value to a declared variable, array or dictionary item it will remain in undefined state.
 That's not a problem at all, and is even useful in many cases.
 For example, if your module parses files from certain format and it receives one from a different format, you can safely leave